zohairawan/DA-BikeStores/README.md

 * Gain insights into the various trends happening in the sales volume over the 2016 - 2018 period

 ### Ask
-* By asking questions that are Specific, Measurable, Action-oriented, Relevant, and Time-bound we can answer the business task
+* By asking questions that are Specific, Measurable, Action-Oriented, Relevant, and Time-bound we can answer the business task
     * Revenue per region?
     * Revenue per store?
     * Revenue per product category?